SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "She needs help managing expectations?"

 *"Yes!
-She tries to make every party greater than the last, but that's not sustainable, eventually the next party is going to flop, and she needs to be okay with that."*
+She tries to make every party greater than the last, but that's not sustainable; eventually the next party is going to flop, and she needs to be okay with that."*

 "I'll do my best, for her and for you!"
 Twilight announces with a determined smile.